 Chogyal Tashi Namgyal with a rocket |

-It was a red-letter day on April 7, 1935, at Gangtok, the then capital of the small Himalayan kingdom of Sikkim when the first Sikkim Rocket mail experiment, a unique experiment in mail delivery was flown.
-In fact, Sikkim was one of the first countries in the world during the reign of the Chogyal to perform this ambitious achievement.
-The parcels along with letters and other items were sent from the rockets to the confined destinations.
+It was a red-letter day on April 7, 1935, at Gangtok, the then capital of the small Himalayan kingdom of Sikkim, when the first Sikkim Rocket mail experiment, a unique experiment in mail delivery, was flown.
+In fact, Sikkim was one of the first countries in the world during the reign of the Chogyal to achieve this ambitious goal.
+The parcels, along with letters and other items, were sent from the rockets to the confined destinations.
 Sikkim Rocket mail experiments were the first official firings in Asia.

 Rocket-mail cover |